ckorakidis/multithreadingExample/README.md

 The storage where the consumers consume the messages, are stored in a queue of limited size, where consumers remove items to consume when there are available, and the dispatcher adds items to be consumed when the queue is not full.

-The monitor thread consumes the results of the consumers, stored in the common storage and provides log output
+The monitor thread consumes the results of the consumers, stored in the common storage and provides log output.

+The result is not always the same, since the amount of the items consumed before getting the stop flag, depends on the order will be given to the different threads